 The Cons:

-- You need to get a half a month ahead to begin this method.
+• You need to get a half a month ahead to begin.

 RELATED POST: How To Properly Budget Your Monthly Salary

-How to start the half payment budget method
+How to use the half payment budget method

 I don’t suggest jumping into this budgeting method all at once.